Chris enjoys learning to do and make new things, from making picture frames for the family to remodeling houses, and

 - Next, drag the bevel and micro-bevel along the strop.
 Don't go in the cutting direction.
 Have the cutting edge trailing and put your weight into this.
 The leather will give you some cushion and will also help you work quickly.
 When you are done, this should be a mirror-like surface.

 Removing the bur gives you a fine edge for cutting material.
 The smoothness of the surface reduces friction and makes cutting easier as well.
-Both of these steps combine with a square edge to allow for a proficient cutting edge.
+Both of these steps combined with a square edge to allow for a proficient cutting edge.

 I appreciate that you took the time to read this and I hope that it has helped.
 If you have any questions or comments, please leave a comment below.
 I will respond to it when I can.

 I will add that the Narex set is a great set to have.
 Researching for a great introduction set of chisels led me to this set.
 The reason I chose them is that this company changed the manufacturing method in order to provide a quality product at a great price.
-I appreciate when a company evaluates methods and then successfully creates new methods in order to provide a quality product and a low price.
+I appreciate it when a company evaluates methods and then successfully creates new methods in order to provide a quality product and a low price.
 This does not seem to happen often.

 © 2018 Chris Andrews